davidkimai/Symbolic-Residue/README.md

 ## License

-MIT, for internal research purposes.
-This interpretability toolkit is experimental and not intended for production use.
+This interpretability suite is under the MIT license for open source distribution of knowledge under epistemic alignment.